-- 2.1 The Council is the employer of staff based in community and voluntary-controlled schools but the Governing Body and Head Teacher have delegated responsibility for recruiting, selecting and managing staff.
-In Voluntary-Aided and Foundation schools the Governing Body is the employer. - 2.2 For the appointment of Head Teachers and Deputy Heads, the full Governing Body will establish a selection panel.
-A representative of the Council may also be present to offer advice.
+2.1 The Council is the employer of staff based in community and voluntary-controlled schools, but the Governing Body and Head Teacher have delegated responsibility for recruiting, selecting and managing staff.
+In Voluntary-Aided, Foundation and Free schools the Governing Body is the Employer, in Academies the Trust is the Employer.

+- 2.2 For the appointment of Head Teachers and Deputy Heads, the full Governing Body will establish a selection panel.
+A representative of the Council may also be present to offer advice for Community and Voluntary-Aided Schools.
 Advice should be sought from either the Council's schools Improvement Team or Human Resources.
 The panel should consider this advice before making any decision. - 2.3 For the appointment of other teaching staff and support staff, the Governing Body, after deciding to recruit to the vacant post, will normally delegate this responsibility to the Head Teacher.
 The Head Teacher may wish to include Governors in the selection process depending on the post.

-3. Safer recruitment
+3. Safer Recruitment